The Department of Enterprise, Trade and Employment provides a range of supports to help businesses of all sizes navigate

 If you need to call

-As a result of the UK leaving the EU, major changes came into effect on 1 January.
-Substantial advice is available at gov.ie/brexit.
+Substantial advice on Brexit is available at gov.ie/brexit.
 For situations requiring urgent and immediate assistance, government departments and agencies have put in place a number of resources to assist businesses and citizens for the critical time ahead.
-Contact details for some of the key services are available below and on gov.ie at Brexit - if you need to call.
+Contact details for some of the key services are available at Brexit - if you need to call.